MickMarch/pyber_analysis/README.md

 1. In Urban cities, there are more drivers than there are rides.
 This may be a sign to boost the company's presence within the Urban cities, to be able to raise the amount of rides being made to at least match the drivers in the company's employ.
 This would be to combat the huge difference in average fare per driver.

 2. Alternatively, it may be worth it to prevent having so many drivers in Urban cities.
-Letting people become driver when there isn't guaranteed work for 32.4% of the registered drivers.
-This could prevent being seen as an unreliable place to work.
+When there isn't guaranteed work for 32.4% of the registered drivers, it could be time to consider slowing the onboarding of new drivers.
+This approach could prevent being seen as an unreliable place to work.
 This would also be an attempt to increase the average fare per driver.

 3. It may be a good idea to do some market research into the Suburban and Rural cities.
 They may be strained with their limited driver count.
-There might be more ride than the drivers can be available for.
+There might be more rides than the drivers can be available for.
 This is to combat the low total fare amounts of Suburban and Rural cities.